reactive-firewall/multicast/docs/CI.md

 ## MATs
 ***

-Minimal acceptance testing is run across multiple versions of python to ensure stable behavior across a wide range of environments.
+Minimal acceptance testing is run across multiple versions of Python to ensure stable behavior across a wide range of environments.
 Feature development and non-security related bug fixes are done on development branches and then merged into the [default branch (master)](https://github.com/reactive-firewall/multicast/blob/master/) for further